adityaglory/adityaglory/README.md

 I'm Glory Aditya Jauzaulbahi, an AI/ML Engineer specializing in Computer Vision and Generative Models.

-I have hands-on experience in the complete model lifecycle: from **data preprocessing** and **augmentation**  to **model training**, **performance benchmarking** , and **deployment**.
+I have hands-on experience in the complete model lifecycle: from **data gathering**, **preprocessing**, and **augmentation**  to **model training**, **performance benchmarking** , and **deployment**.
 I am a collaborative problem-solver eager to build reliable, data-driven systems.

-- 👨‍🎓 Degree: Bachelor of Engineering in Biomedical Engineering, Universitas Gadjah Mada
+- 👨‍🎓 Degree: B.Eng in Biomedical Engineering
-- 📚 Currently learning with NLP and Language Models
+- 📚 Currently learning: NLP and Language Models, and Japanese
+- ⚡ Fun fact: Proficient in Bahasa Indonesia and English
+- 🔎 Looking For Job: Junior AI/ML Engineer, Data Scientist, Data Engineer

 ### 🚀 My Featured Projects